gianthat/a11y-checker/README.md

 4. **View the reports**: After the script execution, reports will be generated in the `scans/` directory, organized by domain and date-time.

-Great!
-Let's enhance the README by including the usage instructions for the `-f` flag to specify the output format.
-I'll append the relevant section for you:

 ## Additional Usage Options

 ### Output Format